Backpack trip to Alpine Lake in Idaho's Sawtooth Mountain Wilderness with day trips to Upper Redfish Lakes, Lake Kathryn

 Gully that climbs from Alpine Lake to saddle overlooking Upper Redfish Lakes

-The most memorable trips are those taken "off the beaten path", those in which you make your own path, and you don't follow one that many before you have traveled.
+The most memorable trips are those taken "off the beaten path".
 Wilderness experienced with many others is good, but wilderness experienced by yourself or just a few others transcends you to a much higher level of awareness.
 Looking forward to the solitude and beauty of the Sawtooth Wilderness mountains and lakes, Fred and I originally planned to backpack into Upper Redfish Lakes for 3 nights but when we saw the snow at the top of the gully from Alpine Lake we considered an alternate plan.
-We instead camped for 3 nights at Alpine Lake and took day hikes - one day hike cross-country to Upper Redfish Lakes and Lake Kathryn and the second day on the main trail to Baron Lakes.
-Besides, my pack felt too heavy with 3 days of food.
-In retrospect, we realized we needed lighter packs!
-We came up with a goal for our next backpack: bring just 2 days' worth of food, lighter packs so we could camp at the middle Upper Redfish Lake.
-That way we could get up early to summit Reward Peak, southwest of Lake Kathryn on another Upper Redfish Lakes hike in 2019.
+We instead camped for 3 nights at Alpine Lake and took two day hikes: cross-country to Upper Redfish Lakes and Lake Kathryn and the second day to Baron Lakes.
+We summited Reward Peak southwest of Lake Kathryn on another Upper Redfish Lakes hike in 2019.